deltaepsilon/jupiter/notes/NOTES.md

+## March 3, 2023

+Melissa has been out of town, leaving me with the kids.
+It hasn't given me as much time for Photos work.

+I've also been a bit more engaged with BoomPop this week, so that's good... except for Photos progress.

+I'm through the bulk of the bugs.
+I just crushed a nasty one today.
+I'm currently downloading my entire library from scratch to see if it hangs.
+I need it to go smoothly for customers.
+I need to recover from any reasonably common errors that the user might face.

+In unrelated news, I got a small ($9k) raise at work and a large ($20k) tax refund from my accountant.
+The money hasn't hit my bank yet, but I can't wait to transfer that $20k to Robinhood and start earning that sweet 4.1% interest.
+We're hoping to buy property in the next few years, so stacking cash is paramount.
+Yesterday was a good day!

+I've got to keep cranking on Photos and not give up.
+It's tempting.
+I always want to give up just before I launch.
+It's all of the non-coding stuff that scares me.
+It's totally subconscious.
+I'd never think "wow, I'm scared, I'd better not do this".
+I just feel an underlying lack of enthusiasm, because I'm about to embark on something risky that I don't understand and don't necessarily want to understand??
+I know it's a bad instinct.
+I'm fighting it.

 ## Feb 24, 2023

 I've send the link to the five people on Reddit who expressed interest in alpha testing.